sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_sort_example_1.png)

-Sorting can be unintutive when text is slightly misaligned vertically (often the case with handwriting).
-In the following image, a human reader may intepret the red line as succeeding the target line, but for Sensible it *precedes* the target line:
+However, when text is slightly misaligned vertically (often the case with handwriting), line sorting is less intuitive.
+In the following image, a human reader may intepret the red line as succeeding the target line, but for Sensible it *precedes* the target line because it is higher on the page:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_sort_example_2.png)